shapecode/hidden-entity-type-bundle/README.md

     'invalid_message' => 'The entity does not exist.', // Message that would be shown if no entity found, not required ));
 ```

-## Upgrade

-### From 2.0
-The options 'em' and 'dm' are not necessary anymore.
-The manager will now be load automatically.

 ## Reporting an issue or a feature request
 Feel free to report any issues.
 If you have an idea to make it better go ahead and modify and submit pull requests.